-At each ground-based mark (ATOMIC1, NIST101, 1H116, and 811G104) absolute gravity values were determined using an interferometer-based, freefall gravimeter.
-NGS owns and operates FG5X-102, manufactured by Micro-g LaCoste.
-[10,11] The instrument operates by placing a retroreflector into freefall in a vacuum chamber, and its position is tracked with a frequency stabilized laser.
+At each ground-based mark (2015: ATOMIC1, NIST101, 1H116, 811G104 and 2018: JILA S1B60H) absolute gravity values were determined using an interferometer-based, freefall gravimeter.
+NGS owns and operates FG5X-102, manufactured by Micro-g LaCoste. [] The instrument operates by placing a retroreflector into freefall in a vacuum chamber, and its position is tracked with a frequency stabilized laser.
 The number of zero crossings in the interference signal is used to determine distance, and the time of the zero-crossings is recorded with a calibrated rubidium clock (nominal frequency 10 MHz).
-Proprietary software included with the gravimeter applies a least-squares fit of the data to the equation of motion.
-[12] This is used to determine the free parameter, g.
+Proprietary software included with the gravimeter applies a least-squares fit of the data to the equation of motion. [] This is used to determine the free parameter, g.
 Corrections are made for earth tides, ocean load, polar motion, and barometric pressure and an independently determined vertical gravity gradient (see below).
 Occupation times are usually in multiples of twelve hours to insure that any residual error in the tide model averages to zero (and usually acquired overnight to minimize ambient seismic noise).

-Finally, gravity was actually determined at the instrument height of approximately 140 cm that varied slightly between each setup.
+Note that gravity was actually determined at the instrument height of approximately 140 cm that varied slightly between each setup.
 As described below, the vertical gravity gradient was measured separately and used to reduce the gravity value to the height of the mark.
+Finally, due to ease of access, the absolute value of gravity at site JILA X1B21 was determined by relative transfer (difference measurement) from JILA S1B60H using a Scintrex CG-6 portable relative gravimeter].